TheodosiouEleanna/e-commerce/README.md

-E-commerce app for an assignment, inspired by this : https://minimalist-e-commerce.vercel.app/
+E-commerce app developed in a week for an assignment, inspired by this : https://minimalist-e-commerce.vercel.app/

 # Getting Started with Create React App